georgeadrk/georgeadrk/README.md

 ## Hi there! 👋

-- 🔭 I’m currently working on : AI Programs With Python
+- 🔭 I’m currently working on : Learning More Programming Languages
 - 🌱 I’m currently learning : Fullstack Development & AI Development & Ethical Hacking
 - 🤔 I’m looking for help with : Anything related to programming
 - 💬 Ask me about : Anything